Saeel-Dhatrak/Spring-Custom-Annotation-AOP/src/main/resources/static/AspectOrientedProgrammingNotes.md

   @RestController
   public class AopController {

         @Autowired
         private AopService aopService;

         @GetMapping("/get")
         public String doRandomThings(){
+            aopService.doRandomThings();
-          return aopService.doRandomThings();
+            return "Hello From AOP";
         }
   }
   ```
-- And now upon running and hitting the API we will get te result in the console as : `Total time of execution of the method is:65 ms...`
+- And now upon running and hitting the API we will get te result in the console as : `Total time of execution of the method is:65 ms...` and we will also get the output on the browser as Hello from AOP.
+- In place of println we can make use of slf4j to see the logging mechanism in a more detailed way.